 The City of Kamloops and its residents produce an average of 12,500 bulk tonnes of biosolids every year through the treatment process at the Kamloops Sewage Treatment Centre (KSTC).
-This includes sewage treated from Tk’emlúps te Secwépemc through an existing sewer agreement.
+This includes sewage treated from the Tk’emlúps te Secwépemc through an existing sewer agreement.

 - Thompson-Nicola Regional District